graphile/graphile.github.io/src/pages/graphile-build/all-hooks.md

 - `GraphQLObjectType*`: When creating a GraphQLObjectType via `newWithHooks`, we'll execute the following hooks:

-  - `GraphQLObjectType` to add/remove any root-level attributes, e.g. a description
+  - `GraphQLObjectType` to add any root-level attributes, e.g. a description
-  - `GraphQLObjectType:interfaces` to add additional interfaces to this object type or remove them
+  - `GraphQLObjectType:interfaces` to add additional interfaces to this object type.
-  - `GraphQLObjectType:fields` (*deferred*) to add additional fields to this object type or remove them.
+  - `GraphQLObjectType:fields` (*deferred*) to add additional fields to this object type.
     It is ran asynchronously (by passing `fields` as a thunk to [`GraphQLObjectType`](https://graphql.org/graphql-js/type/#graphqlobjecttype)) and gets a reference to the final GraphQL Type as `Self` in the context.
   - `GraphQLObjectType:fields:field`: to manipulate any root-level attributes on an individual field, e.g. add a description
-  - `GraphQLObjectType:fields:field:args` to add/remove arguments of an individual field
+  - `GraphQLObjectType:fields:field:args` to add arguments of an individual field

 - `GraphQLInputObjectType*`: When creating a GraphQLInputObjectType via `newWithHooks`, we'll execute the following hooks:

-  - `GraphQLInputObjectType` to add/remove any root-level attributes, e.g. a description
+  - `GraphQLInputObjectType` to add any root-level attributes, e.g. a description
-  - `GraphQLInputObjectType:fields` (*deferred*) to add additional fields to this input type or remove them.
+  - `GraphQLInputObjectType:fields` (*deferred*) to add additional fields to this input type.
     It is ran asynchronously (by passing `fields` as a thunk to [`GraphQLInputObjectType`](https://graphql.org/graphql-js/type/#graphqlinputobjecttype)) and gets a reference to the final GraphQL Type as `Self` in the context.
   - `GraphQLInputObjectType:fields:field`: to customize an individual field from above